hapax/hapax.github.io/assets/bhqc.md

 you collapsed it.
-To make the analogy to computing explicit, suppose we have $N$ classical bits, which can be either $0$ or $1$, say electrons which can be spin up or spin down, which we squeeze using an electromagnetic trash compactor until they form a black hole.
+To make the analogy to computing explicit, suppose we have $N$ classical bits, which can be either $0$ or $1$, say electrons which can be spin up or spin down.
+We then use an electromagnetic trash compactor to squish them until they form a black hole.
 The state of the system before it collapsed was an $N$-bit string, and afterwards, those $N$ bits are somehow stored inside the black hole.